techlore/go-incognito/Scripts/Section 2/2_ Minimalism_.md

 ## Changes
 ***As important as making a lesson geared towards beginners can be, I have made the fatal mistake
     of failing to mention those of you already using Linux.
-This entire lesson, as well as the previous lesson (2.2) apply to Linux.
+This entire lesson applies to Linux.
 BleachBit offers Linux support, just as it does for Windows.***